 If you haven't tried Japanese Blistered Shishito Peppers, you're in for a treat!
 Tossed with lemon and sprinkled with flaky salt, or served with Miso Aioli Dip, these will be devoured at your next party.
-Keto, Vegan, Vegetarian
+A fun-to-eat appetizer that takes less than 15 minutes!
+Keto, Vegan, Vegetarian.

-Japanese Blistered Shishito Peppers with Miso Aioli Dip, all ready for your next appy party, game day snack, or happy hour.
+Japanese Blistered Shishito Peppers with Miso Aioli Dip, all ready for your next appetizer party, game-day snack, or happy hour.
 Here's a finger food that has taken over menus all across the continent this year.
 And understandably!

 The first time Denis and I had these roasted shishito peppers was in a beach bar in Spain on the Mediterranean Coast.
 The menu was completely in Spanish.
-While we could figure out most items, they all had gluten.
+While we could figure out what most items on the menu were, it seemed they would all have gluten.
 When we asked the server about the last item on the list, he thought for a minute, searching for an English translation, but all he could come up with was "vegetables."

 We ordered the "vegetables," looked at each other when this plate of wrinkly chili peppers arrived, thinking that our mouths were soon to be on fire.